alex-stephenson/JIRA_API_Query/README.md

 ### Step 3.1

-1. In line 14 include the name of your JIRA url, e.g.    `https://COMPANYNAME.atlassian.net`
+1.Pip install the `JIRA` package
-2. In line 21 and 22 put your email, and the API token we extracted in Step 1.
+2. In line 14 include the name of your JIRA url, e.g.    `https://COMPANYNAME.atlassian.net`
-3. Input your API token
+3. In line 21 and 22 put your email, and the API token we extracted in Step 1.

 ### Step 3.2 - identify what the 'customfield' number is in your jira instance.